-Chlamydia, according to the Centers for Disease Control and Prevention CDC), is the most frequently reported bacterial sexually transmitted infection in the US with about 2.86 million infections occurring annually.
+Chlamydia, according to the , is the most frequently reported bacterial sexually transmitted infection in the US with about 2.86 million infections occurring annually.

 While the infection is more common in the genital area, it’s also possible to contract a chlamydial eye infection.
 This is often referred to as inclusion or chlamydial conjunctivitis.